-More than 70 percent of all excise tax collections are deposited into the State Road Fund while roughly 25 percent of collections are deposited into the State General Revenue Fund.
+More than 70 percent of all excise tax collections are deposited into the State Road Fund while roughly 22 percent of collections are deposited into the State General Revenue Fund.
 The remaining collections (i.e., Soft Drinks Tax collections) are deposited into a special medical school fund for West Virginia University.
-Excise taxes accounted for \$546.6 million in Fiscal Year 2008.
+Excise taxes accounted for \$535.8 million in Fiscal Year 2011.

 As a percentage of total revenue, excise tax collections tend to decline in importance over time unless there is a tax rate increase because such taxes are based upon units of consumption and are not responsive to inflation.
-For example, collections from the tax on cigarettes increased from 1.2 percent to 2.9 percent of total State General Fund revenue between Fiscal Year 2002 and Fiscal Year 2005 due to the tax rate increase from 17 cents per pack to 55 cents per pack in 2003.
-In Fiscal Year 2008, cigarette tax collections remained at roughly 2.9 percent of total General Revenue Fund collections.
+For example, collections from the tax on tobacco products increased from 1.2 percent to 2.9 percent of total State General Fund revenue between Fiscal Year 2002 and Fiscal Year 2005 due to the tax rate increase on cigarettes from 17 cents per pack to 55 cents per pack in 2003.
+In Fiscal Year 2011, tobacco tax collections fell to roughly 2.7 percent of total General Revenue Fund collections.
 Excise taxes are often imposed upon products in an effort to discourage consumption (e.g., tax on tobacco products and beer).

 Nearly 99.6 percent of total Property Tax collections go to local governments.
-More than 66.0 percent of these collections directly benefit primary and secondary public schools.
-Over 25.7 percent of total Property Tax collections go to county governments while municipalities receive approximately 7.9 percent of total collections.
+More than 65.0 percent of these collections directly benefit primary and secondary public schools.
+Over 27.2 percent of total Property Tax collections go to county governments while municipalities receive approximately 6.9 percent of total collections.
 The State generally receives roughly 0.4 percent of total property tax receipts.

-Property taxes account for 30 percent of the total state and local tax receipts in the United States.
-However, in West Virginia, the Property Tax accounts for 18 percent of total State and local tax collections.
+According to the Census Bureau, property taxes account for 31 percent of the total state and local tax receipts in the United States.
+However, in West Virginia, the Property Tax accounts for 19 percent of total State and local tax collections.
 The lower ratio of Property Tax to all State and local tax collections in West Virginia is largely attributable to both lower than average housing values and low effective tax rates.
-According to the Census Bureau, the median value of housing in West Virginia in 2007 (i.e., \$96,000) was just 49 percent of the median value for the United States (i.e., \$194,300).
-In addition, the average effective tax rate on owner-occupied residential housing is less than 0.75 percent in the State.
+The median value of housing in West Virginia for 2005 to 2009 (i.e., \$91,400) was just 49 percent of the median value for the United States (i.e., \$185,400).
+In addition, the average effective tax rate on owner-occupied residential housing is less than 0.7 percent in the State.
 This is substantially lower than the national average.
 As a result, residential property taxes account for more than half of all property taxes in the United States, but approximately 25 percent of all property taxes in West Virginia.